amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section2.md

 ## Section 2: Making a Dataloader

-In this scetion, we firstly introduce the two main objects in TODO:packagename: `BigChunk` and `SmallChunk`.
+In this scetion, we firstly introduce the two main objects in PyDmed: `BigChunk` and `SmallChunk`.

 The below video illustrates this concept: